Are you having trouble answering questions on your “capture of data form” in preparation for your marriage notification

 I will explain the three ceremony types described in the Marriage Act, and on your “capture of data form”.
 The three ceremony types in the Marriage Act are Civil, Secular and Religious.

-A Secular ceremony is a legal marriage ceremony conducted by a registered solemniser of marriages who is a member of a secular organisation (an organisation who either doesn’t have a specific belief in God or who doesn’t permit their members to have a belief in God), The organisation also specifies what kind of marriage ceremony its solemnisers can conduct.
+A Secular ceremony is a legal marriage ceremony conducted by a registered solemniser of marriages who is a member of an organisation without a specific belief in God.

-The diversity of religious bodies means that there are many who have an inclusive interfaith philosophy which allows them to welcome people from all faiths or none to take part in their activities without any discrimination of any kind.
+The diversity of religious bodies means that there are many interfaith religious bodies who have an inclusive philosophy which welcomes people from all walks of life and all beliefs or none to take part in their activities without any discrimination of any kind.

 Therefore it is just not possible to generalise by saying a solemniser from a Religious body can only conduct religious ceremonies.
 There are solemnisers who are Priests, Pastors, Ministers and Ceremony Officiants who belong to religious bodies with an inclusive interfaith philosophy which allows them to conduct inclusive ceremonies of all styles to suit the beliefs of the couple without discrimination of any kind.

 I invite you to take some time to browse my website and learn more about me and my work, including some of the many testimonials I have received not only from couples I have had the honour to work with over the years, but also from their family & friends.